 - Gorilla trips in Uganda also give you a chance to enjoy a thrilling Uganda cultural safari as you meet the Batwa who are believed to be the original custodians of these jungles of Bwindi and also double as East Africa’s oldest tribe of people

 - You can also easily combine a gorilla tour in Uganda with a Uganda wildlife tour since Uganda gorilla parks are found along a tourism circuit which also has Uganda wildlife safari destinations Lake Mburo National Park and Queen Elizabeth National Park and this gives you an opportunity to encounter the best of Uganda’s wildlife biodiversity.

 Cons of Uganda gorilla tours

 - Uganda’s gorilla destinations Bwindi and Mgahinga are located very far away from Uganda’s only international airport which is in Entebbe, a place that lies about 500km or 12 hour drive time from Bwindi and Mgahinga.
-This therefore means the least numbers of days you need for Uganda gorilla safari is 3 days if you’re to begin and end your Uganda safari journey in Kampala and this might not favour you in case you don’t have this number of days to spend in Uganda.
+This, therefore, means the least number of days you need for Uganda gorilla safari is 3 days if you’re to begin and end your Uganda safari journey in Kampala and this might not favor you in case you don’t have this number of days to spend in Uganda.